-In terms of affordability, the cost for this night-light on Amazon is $5.99 for one, and $10.99 for two.
-In addition, the LED bulb is rated to last for 100,000 hours, which translates to approximately eleven and a half years of continuous use.
+In terms of affordability, the Maxxima is very affordable at $5.99 for one and $10.99 for a two-pack.
+The LED bulb is rated to last for 100,000 hours, which translates to approximately 11-1/2 years of continuous use.
 The electrical cost for LED bulbs is negligible as well — with estimates around 25 cents per year with typical use.

-The “multi” feature of the Maxxima – LED Multi-Color Night Light is easy to use as well: There is a small switch on the front of the light which can be used to quickly and easily change between red, white, and blue lighting.
-While we don’t have any specific use-cases for the blue setting, we are sure that the setting is appealing to some segment of consumers.
+The “multi” feature of the Maxxima – LED Multi-Color Night Light is easy to use: A small switch on the front of the light quickly and easily changes the light color to red, white or blue.

-Fortunately, the Maxxima night-light also has the capability of producing brighter light with its white LED bulb.
-This setting is ideal for hallways, bathrooms, and anywhere else where additional light is needed to safely navigate.
-Even better, we didn’t find the white light to be particularly harsh, so brief exposure shouldn’t dramatically impact sleep patterns.
+Fortunately, the Maxxima night light can produce brighter light with its white LED bulb.
+This setting is ideal for hallways, bathrooms and anywhere else where additional light is needed.
+Even better, we didn’t find the white light to be particularly blue, so brief exposure shouldn’t dramatically impact sleep patterns.

-Although a relatively minor point, we found the auto on/off sensor to be particularly effective as well.
-The sensor seemed to be well-tuned, quicking turning on the night-light when ambient light dimmed.
+The Maxxima’s auto on/off sensor was particularly effective as well.
+Its sensor seemed to be well-tuned and quickly turned on the night-light when ambient light dimmed.

-We also appreciated that, unlike other night-lights with an ambient light sensor, the Maxxima didn’t flicker when it was on the border between turning on and turning off.
-Instead, the light turns on and off gradually.
+We also appreciated that, unlike other night lights with an ambient light sensor, the Maxxima didn’t flicker in between turning on and turning off; instead, the light turns on and off gradually.

-The light from the Maxxima LED Multi-Color also strikes an effective balance between providing enough light to be useful, while also dissipating quickly enough that it is unlikely to have any substantial impact on sleep.
+The light from the Maxxima LED Multi-Colorstrikes an effective balance between providing enough light to be useful, but it’s dim enough that it won’t keep you awake.